-- Policy Support the inclusion of secondary suites within present and proposed low density residential land use designated areas. - Policy Support the development of a variety of housing types and designs to meet the anticipated housing needs of residents.
+Policy - Support the development of a variety of housing types and designs to meet the anticipated housing needs of residents.
 This may include non-market and market housing options that are designed to accommodate young and multi-generational families, the local workforce, as well as middle and high income households.